react-navigation/react-navigation.github.io/versioned_docs/version-8.x/stack-actions.md

 ## popToTop

 The `popToTop` action takes you back to the first screen in the stack, dismissing all the others.
-It's functionally identical to `StackActions.pop({n: currentIndex})`.

 ```js name="Stack actions popToTop" snack static2dynamic
 import * as React from 'react';